-GOLDEN Acrylic Glazing Liquid is a slow-drying acrylic medium originally designed for interior decorative finishes.
-Because it is made with 100% pure acrylic water-based polymer emulsions, it can havemany uses for fine artists.
+GOLDEN Glazing Liquid is a slow-drying acrylic medium originally designed for interior decorative finishes.
+Because it is made with 100% pure acrylic water-based polymer emulsions, it can have many uses for fine artists.
 Glazing Liquid can be blended with housepaints and artist acrylic paints to create an incredible variety of color glazes.

-GOLDEN Acrylic Glazing Liquid (AGL) is a 100% Acrylic, water-based emulsion, developed to be used with waterborne paint systems for interior glazing applications.
-Acrylic Glazing Liquid can be used for a wide variety of techniques, which require longer open times, including:
+GOLDEN Glazing Liquid (formerly called Acrylic Glazing Liquid) is a 100% acrylic, water-based emulsion, developed to be used with waterborne paint systems for interior glazing applications.
+Glazing Liquid can be used for a wide variety of techniques, which require longer open times, including:

 It is imperative that this product be used for thin layer applications.
 Thick layers of the Glazing Liquid, in excess of 1/16", will not dry properly, remaining tacky for extended periods of time.

 This product can be mixed with any waterborne paint color to achieve the desired glaze.
 It has an open time of 30 to 45 minutes, depending on environmental conditions, and dries with excellent film clarity (see Recommendations below on how to maximize open times).
 Glazing Liquid offers a safe alternative to solvent-based paint systems without forfeiting the working time that is required for creating intricate patterns.
 It is available in Gloss and Satin finishes.

 Glazing Liquid can be blended with paints in any desired amount.
 Adding small amounts (approx. 25%) to paints will increase brushability.
 Adding 1 part paint to 10 parts Glazing Liquid produces transparent glazes with excellent open times.